 On May 10, 2010, MPP Cheri DiNovo introduced Hershey’s Bill 60, a private members bill, once again in an attempt to repeal the breed specific portion of the Dog Owners’ Liability Act.
 This bill also passed first reading.
 However, Premier Dalton McGuinty once again prorogued parliament, calling an election for October 6, 2011.
-The Liberals were again re-elected and now form a minority government.
+The Liberals were again re-elected but now formed a minority government.

 On November 30, 2011, Hershey’s Bill 16, a Tri-Party private members bill was introduced.
 This bill was brought forward and supported by members of all three parties.
 Cheri DiNovo from the NDP party, Kim Craitor from the Liberal party and Randy Hillier of the Progressive Conservative party.
 During committee meetings all presentations were in favour of removing the breed ban.
 Bill 16 passed second reading handsomely on February 23, 2012 with 51 ayes against 25 nays.
 30 MPP’s were absent in the vote and included 24 Liberals, 5 PC’s and 1 NDP.
 However, once again parliament was prorogued, McGuinty resigned and Bill 16 died on the Order Table.
 Listen to the Bill 16 committee meetings Part 1 and Part 2

 January 26, 2013, Kathleen Wynne became Premier of Ontario.

 On October 1, 2013, MPP Randy Hillier introduced Hershey’s Bill 112.
 This bill passed first reading.
 Read Mr. Hillier’s letter to the Attorney General asking why the government has made no effort to call this bill for debate.

 On May 2, 2014, parliament was dissolved and an election date of June 12, 2014 announced.
-Bill 112 will not move forward for debate.
+Bill 112 would not move forward for debate.

 On June 12, 2014, a majority Liberal government was elected.

 On October 6, 2016, MPP Cheri DiNovo introduced another Hershey’s bill.
 Bill 40 was again a private members bill aimed at removing the breed-specific portions of Ontario’s Dog Owners’ Liability Act.
 Bill 40 passed first reading in the Ontario Legislature.
 On May 8, 2018, an election was called and Bill 40 did not proceed further.